-Nursing involves not only the act of bandaging a cut or scrape, or taking care of a common cold, stomach ache, or headache, but it also involves having an ear to listen to a student express their feelings and concerns.
-The school nurse’s job involves continuous learning and constant sharing; both of which require devotion to academic excellence, a healthy and safe environment, experiential reality, and unrelenting giving of the heart.
-Spring is right around the corner.
+Nursing involves not only the act of bandaging a cut or scrape, or taking care of a common cold, stomachache, or headache; it also involves having an ear to listen, and a place for students to be able to express their feelings and concerns.
+The school nurse’s job involves continuous learning and constant sharing; both of which require devotion to academic excellence, a healthy and safe environment, and unrelenting giving of the heart.Immunizations:

-- Administration of anti-histamines such as Zyrtec and Benadryl.
+- Administration of antihistamines such as Zyrtec and Benadryl.

-- A salt water nasal saline flush is helpful for a runny nose and congestion.
-Also, a salt water gargle is helpful for an itchy throat and sneezing.
+- A saltwater nasal saline flush is helpful for a runny nose and congestion.
+Also, a saltwater gargle is helpful for an itchy throat and sneezing.

-Denise Jalloh RN, BSN
+Mona Abed RN, BSN